 If you’re not being trolled, chances are you’re not doing enough.
 Still, trolling is, in some ways, understandable: the world is in rapid flux at the moment and it’s hard to keep up.
 We all need to blow off steam from time to time.

-Still there are plenty of other ways to vent.
+Yet there are plenty of more constructive ways to vent.
 Radio talk programmes for one.
 Letters to the editor for another.
-Town hall meetings for a third and, come to that, sit-down chats with a Municipal Director, Ombudsman, MLA, MP or other such.
+Town hall meetings for a third and, come to that, sit-down chats with a Municipal Director, Ombudsman, MLA, MP and other such community leaders.